Round Trip (The Knack album)

-Round Trip is the third studio album by power pop/new wave band The Knack that was released by Capitol Records in 1981.
-It received generally unfavorable critical reviews, and stalled at #93 in the Billboard 200.
-It contained the single "Pay The Devil (Ooo, Baby, Ooo)" (which hit #67 on the Billboard Hot 100).
+Round Trip is the third studio album by power pop/new wave band the Knack, released by Capitol Records in 1981.
+It received generally unfavorable critical reviews, and peaked at No. 93 in the Billboard 200.
+It contained the single "Pay the Devil (Ooo, Baby, Ooo)" (which hit No. 67 on the Billboard Hot 100).
 "Boys Go Crazy" was issued as the single from the album in Australia.
-It was also issued as a follow up single to "Pay the Devil" in the U.S. and was expected to be "chart bound" on the Hot 100, but it did not chart.
+It was also issued as a follow-up single to "Pay the Devil" in the U.S. and was expected to be "chart bound" on the Hot 100, but it did not chart.
 The band broke up a few months after its release, with their label dropping them due to failed expectations.
 They remained disbanded until a 1986 reunion.

 Overview and reviews

 Round Trip was their third album, and it was produced by Jack Douglas.
 The album was generally critically panned at the time of its release, however, some critics have subsequently been more positive.
 Steve "Spaz" Schnee of Allmusic called it "brilliant" and stated that it was better than the previous two albums.
 Darren Robbins of the pop culture review website The Zeitgeisty Report has called the album a "masterpiece" and "possibly the most underrated album of all-time".

 Critic David Fricke of Rolling Stone gave a generally positive review, commenting:

 The New York Times was less generous.
 The Times, while calling the album "well-crafted" said that "with its careful harmonies, psychedelic sound effects and jazzy touches, [the album] tries to conceal the utter fatuity of its songs under studio cosmetics," and took the album as proof that The Knack was a "one-hit wonder."